mstksg/inCode/copy/entries/trie.md

         )
 ```

-The value is `Nothing` because we don't have the empty string, and the map at
+The value is `Nothing` because we don't have the empty string (so there is no
-`t` contains all of the original key-value pairs that began with `t`.
+to-level value), and the map at `t` contains all of the original key-value
+pairs that began with `t`.

 Now that we have the concept, we can implement it using `Data.Map` combinators
 like `M.lookup`, `M.toList`, `M.fromListWith`, and `M.union`.